rlisle/Alexa/README.md

 I recommend that you keep it simple until everything is working, and only then go back and make any desired modifications.

-The first step will be to edit the javascript files included in this package to add your particular account and device information. then you'll need to upload them to your AWS account.
+The first step will be to upload the javascript files included in this package to your AWS account.
+I recommend that you upload the files as-is and get everything working before making changes.

 ### Editing the Javascript Files

-The javascript files are located in the source folder of the repository.
+The javascript files are located in the HelloWorld/source folder of the repository.
 1. The AlexaSkill.js file is boiler plate code, and does not need to be edited at all.
 2. index.js is code that you can edit to create your skill.